DirectoryTree/ImapEngine/readme.md

 ## Description

-IMAP Engine is a PHP library that allows you to interact with IMAP servers without the need for the PHP IMAP extension.

-It provides a simple and intuitive API for managing mailboxes, messages, and attachments.
+ImapEngine provides a simple and intuitive API for managing mailboxes, messages, and attachments, over IMAP.

 ## Requirements